CHANCELLOR'S ADVISORY COUNCIL

 The mission of the Foothill-De Anza Community College District is student success.
 We are driven by an equity agenda and guided by core values of excellence, inclusion, and sustainability.
 Every member of our district contributes to a dynamic learning environment that fosters student engagement, equal opportunity, and innovation in meeting the various educational and career goals of our diverse students.
 We are committed to providing an accessible, quality undergraduate education dedicated to developing a broadly educated and socially responsible community that supports an equitable and just future for California.

-To advise and consult with the Chancellor on district-wide governance, institutional planning and budgeting, policies and procedures to promote the educational mission and goals of the Foothill-De Anza Community College District.
+To provide a forum for advice and consultation between the Chancellor and constituency groups on district-wide governance, institutional planning and budgeting, policies and procedures to promote the educational mission and goals of the Foothill-De Anza Community College District.

 - Each member will maintain and promote a focus that is based on district strategic priorities rather than personal, constituency or college interests.

 - Each member will represent his/her constituency with accuracy and truthfulness, presenting data as completely as possible and not selectively withholding information.